PDrifting/CBookDraft/book.markdown

 }
 ```

-Windows on the otherhand has a very complex error numbering system.
+Windows on the other hand has a very complex error numbering system.
 You can read up more on it [here](https://learn.microsoft.com/en-us/windows/win32/debug/system-error-codes?redirectedfrom=MSDN#system-error-codes).
 Neither of these operating systems share overlapping error numbers, except for 0, which is STATUS_OK or even ERROR_SUCCESS.
 C functions in the standard library, or otherwise generally use 0 to specify a lack of error.
 There are always exceptions to this.
 The functions based on alloc(), such as malloc(), calloc(), etc., return NULL (0) on a failure to allocate, and any other number to specify a pointer to the address of the allocated memory.
 You are strongly advised to look up functions for your given standard library or referenced header modules of code you are using in your program.

 On Linux/UNIX/FreeBSD you always have the good old MAN Pages.
 For example [malloc()](https://man7.org/linux/man-pages/man3/malloc.3.html).
 GCC pretty much follows the general POSIX compliance, so any MAN Page that references the POSIX standard should be valid.
-Mingw, does not attempt to maintain POSIX compliance on Windows, as this is not always possible.
-Microsoft is not a POSIX compliant operating system, and anyone that has coded with WinSocks over POSIX Sockets is well aware of the nightmare created by custom solutions provided inside Windows.
+Mingw does not attempt to maintain POSIX compliance on Windows, as this is not always possible.
+Microsoft is not a POSIX-compliant operating system, and anyone who has coded with WinSocks over POSIX Sockets is well aware of the nightmare created by custom solutions provided inside Windows.
 As mentioned, trust the manual for the best advice on how to use and what to expect when you use anything from a standard library, or any 3rd party library for that matter.

 There is also the matter of how errors are returned, the janky nature of system vs. non-system error handling, and the various methods of returning errors and where to find them.
-Examples in this book follow system style code using the return for status, and function arguments for returning or updating values.
+Examples in this book follow system style code using the return for status and function arguments for returning or updating values.

 [Return to Index](#index)

 ### Printf

-The beast of Console output.
-For formatted output printf is your friend.
+The beast of Console Output.
+For formatted output, printf is your friend.
 Remembering how to use it will make it your enemy.
 If you scour the internet for printf cheat sheets, you'll find them in abundance.
 This is by far one of the most complex features contained in the C Standard Library.
 Let's start with the prototype.

 > int printf(const char *format, ...)

 There is a complex concept shown in this prototype -- the ellipsis [...].
-All you need to remember is the ellipsis means, can take an arbitrary list of comma separated arguments.
+All you need to remember is the ellipsis means, can take an arbitrary list of comma-separated arguments.
 The char format string on the other hand is going to require some deeper discussion.

-The format string argument in printf can be a straight char string, but with Format Specifiers peppered throughout it.
+The format string argument in printf can be a straight char string but with Format Specifiers peppered throughout it.
 Let's dissect the associated Data Types and their Format Specifiers.

 ### Format Specifier & Special Characters Table